 Food & Snacks

-I like to have a backup meal for every night and a Cliff Bar for each morning with my coffee.
+I like to have a backup meal for every night and a Cliff Bar each morning with my coffee.
 We usually try to hit a place for lunch and possibly dinner before we find a camp for the night, but it’s nice to know you have food if you don’t find something.
 I bring a small dry bag as an option to load ice or food into at a store close to camp.
 Then I just clip it to the front of my tail bag.
 Tuna is a good protein source and packs small and without refrigeration.
-Bring a couple tortillas for extra filler and you have yourself a tune wrap.
+Bring a couple tortillas for extra filler and you have yourself a tuna wrap.
 As for other meals, the backpacking meals work great.

-Ok this one does not pack light or small, but a bottle of Crown is one of those nighttime campfire necessities!
+Ok, this one does not pack light or small, but a bottle of Crown is one of those nighttime campfire necessities!

 (click photo for labels)

 I use a Kelty Grand Mesa 2.
 I like the fact that it comes with a large bag, but packs small and light (4lbs 12oz).
 It sets up very easily and has plenty of room for one plus some gear.

 I bring one to put under my tent as a bug and moisture barrier.
 Kelty makes a footprint for my tent though that I plan on buying soon.

 I use a North Face 20° mummy bag.
 I’ve learned that you should always go 20 degrees colder when shopping for a tent.
 This bag is comfortable to about 40 degrees.
 It works great.

 A sleeping pad does 2 things.
 It provides that extra cush to keep you comfortable and it also insulated you from the ground.
 I have a Klymit Static V Luxe sleeping pad.
 It’s not self-inflating like some, but it inflates in about 20-30 big breaths.
 I like that it is very large (76″x30″) yet packs super small.
 It only weighs 26.5 ounces.